bacionejs/editor/README.md

 Bacione means big KISS as in Keep It Satisfyingly Simple.

 ## Purpose
-Programming small javascript games on a phone offline
+Programming small JavaScript games on a phone offline

 ## Mission
 Create the most thumb-friendly IDE in its class

 ## Unique
-As of March 2025, Bacione appears to be the [only](//github.com/search?q=serverless+javascript+ide+language%3Ahtml&type=repositories) serverless JavaScript IDE coded purely in JavaScript.
-It runs offline, launching directly from the phone file manager in Chrome, and features a built-in keyboard, delivering a distinctive, streamlined solution for game development.

-## Advantages
-Bacione aims to deliver a smooth coding experience for users without a computer or those who just prefer programming small JavaScript games on a phone or tablet.
-It tackles key challenges: working offline and typing without an external keyboard (using a thumb or stylus on-screen).
-While many editors and keyboard apps serve this niche, they fall short.
-The main pain points are excessive clicks for 1) accessing special characters and 2) refactoring code.
-Typically, special characters demand an extra-keys feature or a separate keyboard app, and refactoring involves cumbersome steps.
-Bacione resolves these by integrating a built-in keyboard for quick character access and streamlined refactoring tools needing fewer clicks.
-This design frees up screen space, ensuring a larger, uncluttered coding area.
+As of March 2025, Bacione is likely the [only](//github.com/search?q=serverless+javascript+ide+language%3Ahtml&type=repositories) serverless JavaScript IDE coded purely in JavaScript, running offline from your phone’s file manager in Chrome with a custom-built keyboard.
+It’s designed for anyone without a computer or those who love coding small games on a phone or tablet.
+Unlike other editors, Bacione tackles mobile coding’s biggest headaches: it works without internet, and its integrated keyboard and refactoring tools cut the taps needed for special characters and code edits.
+This frees up screen space for a spacious, distraction-free coding area—perfect for thumb or stylus use.

 ## Features
 - **Run**: Instant code execution